Tax Advantages

 100% Tax Deductible Payments Fair Market Value Leases

 The key component of a FMV lease is that the lessee has the option to return the equipment at the conclusion of the lease--without further obligation.
 The lessee may also have the option to purchase the equipment for its "fair market value" or to continue leasing the equipment from the lessor.
-"Technically," the lessee does not own the equipment--it is more like a rental.
+Technically, the lessee does not own the equipment--it is akin to a rental.
 The lessee does not record the equipment as an asset on its balance sheet, nor does the lessee record a long term liability.
 The lease is generally treated as an off-balance sheet, "operating expense" and hence, it is 100% TAX DEDUCTIBLE.

 Accelerate Your Depreciation